LIP-Computing/ansible-role-os-controller/README.md

 * Services does not start after rebooting the virtual machine (VM)
  * If you have install the controller in a VM provided by openstack, you have to set the hostname every time that the VM restars.
  * Rabbit depends of the hostname.
 If the hostname changes, rabbit needs to be reinstalled.
+* Create initial networks fail.
+ * Fails in case all the services are not still up.
+Wait some time and execute again.

 Author Information